wombleton/gitlaw-nz/acts/M/Marriage Act 1955.md

     *   (b) an organisation approved under [section 9][12] as an organisation that may nominate marriage celebrants.

-    Section 31: replaced, on 1 January 1977, by [section 6][121] of the Marriage Amendment Act 1976 (1976 No 8).
+    Section 31: replaced, on 1 January 1977, by [section 6][123] of the Marriage Amendment Act 1976 (1976 No 8).

-    Section 31(2): amended, on 7 May 1999, by [section 3][122] of the Marriage Amendment Act 1999 (1999 No 38).
+    Section 31(2): amended, on 7 May 1999, by [section 3][124] of the Marriage Amendment Act 1999 (1999 No 38).

     Section 31(2): amended, on 15 December 1994, by section 2(1) of the Marriage Amendment Act 1994 (1994 No 153).

-    Section 31(3): replaced, on 1 January 2002, by [section 59][123] of the Human Rights Amendment Act 2001 (2001 No 96).
+    Section 31(3): replaced, on 1 January 2002, by [section 59][125] of the Human Rights Amendment Act 2001 (2001 No 96).

-    Section 31(4): inserted, on 1 January 2002, by [section 59][123] of the Human Rights Amendment Act 2001 (2001 No 96).
+    Section 31(4): inserted, on 1 January 2002, by [section 59][125] of the Human Rights Amendment Act 2001 (2001 No 96).

-    Section 31(5): inserted, on 1 January 2002, by [section 59][123] of the Human Rights Amendment Act 2001 (2001 No 96).
+    Section 31(5): inserted, on 1 January 2002, by [section 59][125] of the Human Rights Amendment Act 2001 (2001 No 96).

 ##### 32 Marriage of Quakers

-*   (1) The provisions of this Part relating to the solemnization of marriages in the presence of a marriage celebrant shall not extend, and shall be deemed not to have extended, to any marriage solemnized (whether before or after the commencement of this Act) in accordance with the marriage regulations of the religious Society of Friends, commonly called Quakers, or in accordance with those regulations except so far as the regulations may require that marriages be solemnized at a place where public meetings for worship are regularly held:
+*   (1) The provisions of this Part relating to the solemnisation of marriages in the presence of a marriage celebrant shall not extend, and shall be deemed not to have extended, to any marriage solemnised (whether before or after the commencement of this Act) in accordance with the marriage regulations of the religious Society of Friends, commonly called Quakers, or in accordance with those regulations except so far as the regulations may require that marriages be solemnised at a place where public meetings for worship are regularly held:

-    provided that no such marriage shall be solemnized unless a marriage licence has been issued:
+    provided that no such marriage shall be solemnised unless a marriage licence has been issued:

     provided also that every such marriage shall be solemnised at a place stated in the marriage licence.

-    (2) Every marriage to which this section applies shall be as valid as if solemnized under this Act before a marriage celebrant, and accordingly shall, for the purposes of this Act, wherever necessary be deemed to have been so solemnized.
+    (2) Every marriage to which this section applies shall be as valid as if solemnised under this Act before a marriage celebrant, and accordingly shall, for the purposes of this Act, wherever necessary be deemed to have been so solemnised.

     (3) \[Repealed\]